A Memoir & Critique

 About the Book

-After seventeen years building a career inside the American healthcare system, the author believed she understood it.
+After seventeen years building a career inside the American healthcare system, Brittany believed she understood it.
 She helped thousands of people navigate insurance, benefits, and access to care.
 She trusted doctors.
 She trusted the system.

 Then she had her first child — and everything she thought she knew was quietly dismantled over thirty-six hours in a hospital room.